Oussama1403/HRMS/README.md

 HRMS is a web-based application provides a basic, beautiful, and modern solution for managing various aspects of human resources within an organization.
 With a user-friendly interface and robust functionalities, HRMS simplifies HR-related tasks and enhances efficiency.

+<b>Please keep in mind that </b> Hrms is in its early stages, your feedback and contributions are very important in shaping the app's future.

 ## Technologies Used

 - Python: A powerful programming language used for the backend development of HRMS.